justinalsing/dlmmc/README.md

 There is a JOSS paper in preparation to accompany the code (appearing soon).
 Until then, please contact me if you intend to use the code for a major project (justin.alsing@fysik.su.se).

-A reasonably close description of the vanilla DLM model implemented here can be found in [Laine et al 2014](https://www.atmos-chem-phys.net/14/9707/2014/acp-14-9707-2014.pdf), and the model/code was used for analyzing ozone data in [Ball et al 2017](https://www.research-collection.ethz.ch/handle/20.500.11850/202027) and [Ball et al 2018](https://www.atmos-chem-phys.net/18/1379/2018/acp-18-1379-2018.html).
+A reasonably close description of the vanilla DLM model implemented here can be found in [Laine et al 2014](https://www.atmos-chem-phys.net/14/9707/2014/acp-14-9707-2014.pdf), and this model/code was used for analyzing ozone data in [Ball et al 2017](https://www.research-collection.ethz.ch/handle/20.500.11850/202027) and [Ball et al 2018](https://www.atmos-chem-phys.net/18/1379/2018/acp-18-1379-2018.html).
 Please consider citing these papers along with the paper accompanying this code (in prep - appearing soon) when you use this code.

 ### Contributions, reporting issues and feature requests